MSFT-SE-Demo/.github/profile/README.md

 ### Terms of Use

-Demo org for MSFT employees only, you are not allowed to store any IP from customers or Microsoft in this org.
+Demo/Learning org for MSFT employees only, *you are not allowed to store any Customer or Microsoft IP/Data in this org*.

 `</>`